vishnuER1990/ShareTrade/README.md

 # ShareTrade
 Share trade is an application which allow users to sell or buy shares of a company.
 Company will provide a unique identification number to share holders and they can register in the application using same.
 Application workflow is available in workflow.docx.

-Seller
-1. Login/Signup option
-2. Shareholder can list his share for sale.
-3. Shareholder can assign the price and number of shares that he needs to sale.
-4. Admin must verify and approve the seller account.
-5. Shareholder will receive a notification by email and app notification once any buyer has accepted.
-6. Shareholder can choose the buyer and request to admin for approval.
-Buyer
-1. Login/Sign up Option
-2. Buyer can see the share details that listed by shareholder
-3. Buyer can assign the price and number of shares that he interested to buy.
-4. Buyer can request to admin for approval.
-5. Buyer will get the notification by email or app notification from the seller who is accepted his proposal Admin
-1. Admin can create/edit/delete the users
-2. User verification and approval.

 # Angular
 Please run the command "npm install" before building the application.
 This will install required dependecies for the project